nwflex/nwflex/README.md

 | `05_NWflex_Cython.ipynb` | Cython acceleration and performance |
 | `06_NWflex_STR_locus.ipynb` | Simulating reads from STR loci and phase-aware alignment |

-A merged PDF can generated with the command
+A merged PDF can be generated with the command
 ```bash
 cd notebooks && ./build_pdf.sh
 ```